-The City of Santa Fe, New Mexico uses RUBICONSmartCity, a cloud-based technology suite supported by AWS' cloud services for more efficient waste and recycling management operation.
+The City of Santa Fe, New Mexico uses RUBICONSmartCity, a cloud-based technology suite supported by AWS' cloud nages courtesy or Amazon services for more efficient waste and recycling management operation.
 The result, wrote the AWS Public Sector Blog Team, is "an Internet of Things (IoT)-enabled waste collection fleet."